List of Sortilegio characters: Alejandro Lombardo Villavicencio

 Alejandro, is a young man, intelligent, handsome, bold and educated at a high class family.
 His mother dies during childbirth.
 Grows with his father, his stepmother Victoria, and two half-siblings, Rachel and Bruno, not knowing that there is a blood link among them.
 His father leaves him in charge of the family's real estate business.
 He is the victim of an assassination attempt carried out by Bruno, who seeks to inherit the family business.
 Alejandro is found unconscious by a man who then takes him to the hospital where he contacts his family, who believed him to be dead.
 He then returns home and is given the news that he has a wife whom he married in secret, a woman named Maria José.
-Alejandro does not recall ever getting married and claims he's never even seen Maria José, but his family believes that he is having blackouts because of the accident.
+Alejandro does not recall ever getting married and claims he has never even seen Maria José, but his family believes that he is having blackouts because of the accident.
 Suspicious, he then decides to play along in order to investigate the reasons for the deception and who is involved.
 His perceptive nature leads him to try to unravel his doubts about her and Bruno, who are seen as the prime suspects about what happened.
 However, he starts to fall in love with Maria Jose and later they have a child.